astronomer/docs/learn/deferrable-operators.md

 Some deferrable operators are installed by default in Airflow, including the [TimeSensorAsync](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/TimeSensorAsync) and [TriggerDagRunOperator](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/TriggerDagRunOperator).

 Other deferrable operators are available in provider packages, including many built and maintained by Astronomer as part of the open source [Astronomer Providers](https://github.com/astronomer/astronomer-providers) Python package.
-For a full list of deferrable operators and sensors available in the `astronomer-providers` package, see [Changelog](https://astronomer-providers.readthedocs.io/en/stable/providers/operators_and_sensors_list.html).
+For a full list of deferrable operators and sensors available in the `astronomer-providers` package, see the [Astronomer providers documentation](https://astronomer-providers.readthedocs.io/en/stable/providers/operators_and_sensors_list.html).

 ## Example workflow